phpbrew/Onion/README.md

 ## Compile package to Phar executable/library file

-An example, we use onion.phar to compile our executable file `onion.phar`:
+An example, we use onion to compile our executable file `onion.phar`:

-    $ onion.phar compile \
+    $ onion compile \
         --executable \
         --classloader \
         --bootstrap scripts/onion.embed \